De La Salle School, St Helens

-De La Salle School, Eccleston, St Helens is an 11-16 mixed comprehensive Roman Catholic high school which is linked to the worldwide La Sallian community.
+De La Salle School, Eccleston, St Helens is an 11-16 coeducational comprehensive Roman Catholic secondary school which is linked to the worldwide La Sallian community.
 The school in its current form was created in 1987 after the amalgamation of several Roman Catholic high schools in the area (West Park, Notre Dame, St. Edmund Campion and Mount Carmel).
 Its trustees are the De La Salle Brothers, who have a house nearby.

 There are 1200 pupils, and about 140 staff.

 History

 Grammar schools

 Two of the former schools were called West Park Grammar School and Notre Dame High School, which were both direct grant grammar schools.

 The first statement in the Brothers' History of the House was: "September 18, 1911.
 The school was opened today by our Brothers.
 The Brothers are Brother Nilus, Brother Alphonse and Brother Francis.
 We commenced with 37 pupils."

 Twelve years earlier in 1899, Father Hearne, the parish priest of Sacred Heart, had bought a house in St George's Road and set up a Catholic school for boys to complement the school for girls opened by the Sisters of Notre Dame.
 It was recognised as a Secondary School and was receiving small grants from the St Helens Education Committee.
 The Education Committee subsequently withdrew grants on the grounds of inadequate accommodation and insufficient teaching facilities.
 The agreement by which the Brothers took over Father Hearne's School in 1911 provided for his house to become the Brothers' residence with adjoining stables becoming two classrooms.
 In 1911 Brother Nilus opened with 37 pupils.
 In 1912 the number of students was 100.